John Cabot: Expeditions

 Cabot went to Bristol to arrange preparations for his voyage.
 Bristol was the second-largest seaport in England.
 From 1480 onward it had supplied several expeditions to look for the mythical Hy-Brasil.
 According to Celtic legend, this island lay somewhere in the Atlantic Ocean.

 There was a widespread belief among merchants in the port that Bristol men had discovered the island at an earlier date but had then lost track of it.
-In a private letter to a colleague (Quinn), Ruddock maintained that she had found evidence in Italian archives that Bristol men had discovered North America before 1470.
+In a private letter to a colleague (Prof. David B. Quinn), Ruddock maintained that she had found evidence in Italian archives that Bristol men had discovered North America before 1470.
 As the island was believed to be a source of brazilwood (from which a valuable red dye could be obtained), merchants had economic incentive to find it.

 First voyage

 Little was recorded of Cabot's first voyage.
 What is known as the "John Day letter", written by John Day, alias Hugh Say, a Bristol merchant originally of London, was sent during the winter of 1497–98 to an addressee believed to be Christopher Columbus.
 The letter refers briefly to this voyage but writes mostly about the second, 1497 expedition.
 Day noted: "Since your Lordship wants information relating to the first voyage, here is what happened: he went with one ship, his crew confused him, he was short of supplies and ran into bad weather, and he decided to turn back."
 Since Cabot received his royal patent in March 1496, it is believed that he made his first voyage that summer.